ssk1328/mcmf/README.md

 # Multi Commodity Max Flow

-Various python scripts, that use solvers like gurobi and qap to get optimum pacement flow routing of packets on a Network on Chip for a Matrix Vector Multiplication application
+Various python scripts, that use solvers like gurobi and qap to get optimum pacement flow routing of packets on a Network on Chip running a matrix product application.

+To run and files and generate dataf

+Dependencies:f

+- Python 2.7
+- g++
+- Gurobi Optimiser LP Solver

+Install gurobi following the steps mentioned here https://www.gurobi.com/documentation/6.5/quickstart_mac/quickstart_mac.html
+- d
+d
-The tasks can be broken down in to the following
+The tasks can be broken down in to the followingf

 - Python script lp_qap.py generates text files, which serve as data files for quadratic assignment problem solver
 - sa_qap.cpp files takes the data from text file to generate a optimum placement on the mesh